Iamtsquare07/son-secure-content-guard/README.txt

 Protect your hard work and creativity with Son Secure Content Guard, fortifying your WordPress website against content theft and preserving the value of your digital assets.
 Safeguard your intellectual property and maintain your content's exclusivity with ease, using the comprehensive and robust content protection features offered by Son Secure Content Guard plugin.
 </li>
 </ul>

+This plugin is open source and you can help us improve it by contributing: <a href="https://github.com/Iamtsquare07/son-secure-content-guard" target="_blank">Contribute</a>
+You can also contribute by donating or becoming a sponsor <a href="https://github.com/Iamtsquare07/son-secure-content-guard" target="_blank">SPONSOR</a>
+For any enquiries reach out to tsquare@iamtsquare07.com

 == Screenshots ==